msaadeh101/machine-learning/examples/deployment/README.md

 ### KServe

 **KServe** is the dominant choice today for K8 native ML frameworks, part of Kubeflow and now the CNCF sandbox project.
 It provides model serving on Kubernetes with autoscaling, GPU/accelerator support, and canary rollouts.
+With KServe, you define one YAML (InferenceService) and KServe handles routing, scaling, optional transformers, secure access.
 - Supports many backends (TorchServe, TensorFlow Serving, ONNX Runtime, XGBoost, Skleran servers, and custom inference services via docker image)
 - Provides **Kubernetes Native CRDs** (`InferenceService`) to define model servers (predictor, transformer, explainer).
 - Integreate with `Iter8` or `Argo` for automated metrics based promotions (A/B metrics based rollouts)